JustAsabre/LANDING-PAGE-BOILERPLATE/README.md

 	- Functions directory: `netlify/functions`
 4. Add environment variables in Netlify UI for any secrets or public vars
 5. Deploy — Netlify Forms will work automatically; check Forms tab for submissions

+Troubleshooting Netlify builds
+- Error: “Failed retrieving extensions ... fetch failed” or “Failed to parse configuration”
+  - This is often transient or related to account auth.
+Try:
+    - Re-run the deploy
+    - Disconnect and reconnect the GitHub repo in Netlify
+    - Ensure you’re logged in and your Netlify account has access to the repo
+    - In Site settings → Build & deploy: confirm Build command (`npm run build`), Publish directory (`dist`), Functions (`netlify/functions`)
+    - Set Node version to 18 (Site settings → Environment variables or use the provided netlify.toml)
+    - Clear build cache and retry
+  - If it persists, open a Netlify support ticket with the full log snippet

 ### Deploy to Vercel
 1. Import the repo into Vercel